Learn More

 In the United States, most of the people with SCD are African Americans:

-- About 1 in 13 African American babies is born with sickle cell trait
+- About 1 in 13 Black or African American babies are born with sickle cell trait

-- About 1 in every 365 black children is born with sickle cell disease
+- About 1 in every 365 Black or African American babies are born with sickle cell disease

 SCD also affects some people who come from Hispanic, southern European, Middle Eastern, or Asian Indian backgrounds.